language-transfer/lt-app/CONTRIBUTING.md

 For more help about the iOS development flow, contact [@bacoseason](mailto:michael@schonfeld.org).

+## Dependencies

+We use GitHub's [Licensed](https://github.com/github/licensed) to track dependency licenses.
+When adding new dependencies, use `licensed status` in the root and make sure there are no errors (unless there's missing license text for a public domain dependency).
+Then generate an update to NOTICES with `licensed notices`.
+This needs to be uploaded manually to the downloads server to keep the app up-to-date.

 ## Issues & Pull Requests

 For now, go ahead and open issues/PRs willy-nilly.
 We'll get some guidelines in here if we need to standardize or manage project work.
 It would be wise to check with the core project maintainers before starting work on a PR, just to make sure you don't duplicate work or go too far in the wrong direction.